6/4 As A Mixed Number

 Step 2: Interpreting the Quotient and Remainder

 The quotient (1) represents the whole number part of our mixed number.
-The remainder (2) becomes the numerator of the fractional part.
+That said, the remainder (2) becomes the numerator of the fractional part.
 The denominator remains the same (4).

 Step 3: Constructing the Mixed Number